 A heartfelt plea from Dancing for Well-Being

 By Jackie Terry-Schuhmann.
 Published 2020-03-24BOLD-Wellbeing

 Jackie Terry-Schuhmann, the founder of Dancing for Well-Being, got in touch with TheBoldAge to see if we could help get the community tapping again.
 Here are her words.

+“Life’s not about waiting for the storm to pass, it’s about learning to dance in the rain”.Let’s face it, with Coronavirus virus hitting us like a storm this has NEVER been truer!
+As a small not-for-profit community organisation based around Harrogate, we run weekly groups for older people who live in the community.
+We currently have about 180 members and 21 volunteers.
+All our groups are for people who have health and mobility problems so what we do is both inclusive and accessible.
 You can dance sitting or standing, you don’t need a partner or a good memory.
 It’s not even important to get the moves right.
 Dancing for Well-Being is all about bringing people together to dance, to sing, to chat, to have fun!
 It helps improve your sense of well-being – not just physically, but also emotionally and socially.
 One of our members said at the end of a session –

 - The Dancing for Wellbeing Facebook link for the live streaming can be found here